'Orange Is the New Black' Season 7: TV Review

 Much of the season picks up after Piper's (Taylor Schilling) release, as the series' initial fish-out-of-water inmate discovers the difficulties of reintegrating into the outside world while also remaining faithful to her prison marital vows with Alex (Laura Prepon).
 For many fans, Piper is far from a favorite character and the lure of more screen time for her brother (Michael Chernus' Cal) and New Age-y sister-in-law (Tracee Chimo's Neri) won't be an incentive.
 But these scenes are a reminder of Schilling's ease shifting between comedy and drama, and are a pointed commentary on the struggles of mainstreaming post-incarceration even when you come from all of the positions of privilege that protect Piper.
 The show can't suddenly pretend that Piper's narrative wasn't its point-of-entry story and much of bringing the series full-circle involves acknowledging the person Piper was when the series started and the impact her 18 months at Litchfield had on her.

 Orange Is the New Black stopped primarily being Piper's journey very early on and the final season is a ready acknowledgement of the importance of series-long arcs for eternally fragile-yet-hopeful Suzanne (Uzo Aduba), wronged-by-the-system Tasha (Danielle Brooks), guilt-stricken Cindy (Adrienne C. Moore), dispossessed Red (Kate Mulgrew), identity in-flux Daya (Dascha Polanco), perennially faithful and horny Nicky (Natasha Lyonne) and more.
-The series has always had the ability to shift MVPs from episode-to-episode, an attribute that withstood the diminishing returns of the initially crucial flashback structure, which survives now as a pale imitation of itself.
+The series has always had the ability to shift MVPs from episode to episode, an attribute that withstood the diminishing returns of the initially crucial flashback structure, which survives now as a pale imitation of itself.
 And yes, I'm calling them by their names and not the prison nicknames we latched onto in the early episodes, because if you seriously still call Suzanne "Crazy Eyes," you've missed just about every single point that Orange Is the New Black has spent seven seasons trying to make.

 Keeping specifics vague, Brooks and Moore spend much of the season in dueling excellence, fitting given where Cindy and Tasha were last season, with Aduba delivering a series peak moment in the finale and Taryn Manning ably illustrating that Tiffany's evolution may have been the show's masterstroke.
 There are no wrong choices here and if you want to speak up for Lyonne, Yael Stone, Jackie Cruz or Selenis Leyva as your hero, I won't fight you.